MubtasimSajid/Tong/README.md

-Test , Main , AndroidTest are part of src
+1. Test , Main , AndroidTest are part of src
+2. Gradle used